Candlest/rigos/README.md

 Code related:

 - [ ] Seriously write error handling instead of `unwarp()`.
+- [ ] Organize projects and learn the project format of [crates.io](https://crates.io)

+Library related:

 - [ ] Write a server implementation that can meet the needs of the blog, or find a library that is both lightweight and high-performance
-- [ ] Organize projects and learn the project format of [crates.io](https://crates.io)
+- [x] Use the clap library to process command line arguments

 Documentation related: